 1 – Gemma Bovery (2014)

-This comedy / drama features the amazing French actor Fabrice Luchini, who has a beautiful diction.
+Gemma Bovery is a French comedy / drama featuring the amazing French actor Fabrice Luchini, who has a beautiful diction.

 The two other main characters are an English couple who moved to France: although they speak French during the movie, they speak slower, so they are very easy to understand!